cwcyau/hdruk-phd-handbook/course_docs/programme/phd-choice.md

 - Pure theoretical or methodology research with no evidence of a route to a relevant health application.

 Your overall research plan may, however include limited experience of, or training in, such areas for the purposes of gaining insight and broadening your understanding of different research methodologies.

+## Public and Patient Participation

+Both Wellcome and Health Data Research UK strongly support the inclusion of public and patient participants in research.
+This may involve direct co-design of research in some instances, where relevant, or in other cases, simply ensuring research is written and/or explained in an accessible way.
+Your research proposals will include lay summaries that need to be written to a standard that will withstand the scrutiny of our Patient and Public Advisors.

 ## Publication Plan